Roger Crozier: Buffalo Sabres (1970–77) and Washington Capitals (1977)

-In the 1970 NHL Expansion Draft, Buffalo Sabres General Manager Punch Imlach drafted Tom Webster from the Boston Bruins and promptly dealt him to the Red Wings for Crozier.
+In the 1970 NHL Expansion Draft, Buffalo Sabres General Manager Punch Imlach drafted Tom Webster from the Boston Bruins and promptly dealt him to the Red Wings for Crozier on June 10, 1970.
 Crozier started the Sabres' first NHL game on October 10, 1970, against the Pittsburgh Penguins.
 He stopped all but one of 36 shots to earn the franchise's first victory, 2–1.
 On December 6, 1970, Crozier earned the franchise's first shutout in a 1–0 win over the Minnesota North Stars.
 By late December however, Crozier was deeply exhausted and most of the Sabres' goaltending duties fell upon Joe Daley and Dave Dryden.
 Crozier finished the season with a 9–20–7 record and a 3.68 GAA.
 The Sabres also missed the playoffs, finishing fifth in the East Division.
 Adding to Crozier's continual health problems, his gallbladder was removed during the off-season.

 The 1971–72 season was even worse for the Sabres as they finished with the fewest wins in the league with 16.
 Crozier posted a 13–34–14 record and a 3.51 GAA.
 He faced 2,190 shots during the season, a team record which stands to this day.
 The Sabres improved in 1972–73 and made the playoffs for the first time in their history.
 In 49 games, Crozier had his first winning record with the Sabres and he posted a much improved 2.76 GAA.
 In the first round, the Sabres faced the Montreal Canadiens.
 Crozier played four games and won two, but the Sabres were dispatched in six games.